Skip to main content

 Australia (New South Wales, Tasmania)

 Produces fine Rhodonite specimens, including some transparent material suitable for faceting.
 Broken Hill in New South Wales is a notable locality.
-Australian material often has excellent color saturation and interesting mineral associations.
+Australian material often has strong color saturation and interesting mineral associations.

 Brazil (Minas Gerais)

 Brazil produces both ornamental and gem-quality Rhodonite.
-Brazilian specimens often feature vivid pink color and may include rare transparent crystals suitable for faceting.
+Brazilian specimens often have vivid pink color and sometimes include rare transparent crystals suitable for faceting.
 Associated minerals include Rhodochrosite and Spessartine Garnet.

 Physical Properties